blinktrace · research program

 A warning sign, not a victory lap

-Some generation families may still be too easy, including certain runs on FaceFusion, LivePortrait, HelloMeme, Diff2Lip, LatentSync, or Memo, which is exactly why BlinkTrace treats evaluation rigor as part of the research problem.
+Some generation families may still be too easy — likely generator fingerprints or codec shortcuts, which is exactly why evaluation rigor is part of the research problem.

 Real-time detection requires more than a promising model.
-BlinkTrace is also building the surrounding research operations: delta-only processing, training triggers, validation reports, storage checks, and orchestration logic that can support repeatable inference-oriented experimentation over time.
+BlinkTrace builds the surrounding research operations too: delta-only processing, training triggers, validation reports, storage checks, and orchestration logic that supports repeatable inference-oriented experimentation over time.

 Temporal modeling needs headroom

-Current landmark-sequence models are informative, but they do not yet match the transfer strength of appearance-based detectors.
+Current landmark-sequence models are informative, but do not yet match the transfer strength of appearance-based detectors.

 Shortcut risk remains real